 2 whole dried chillies

-1 Tblspn biryani masala (I prefer sindhi biryani)
+1 Tblspn biryani masala (I prefer national foods sindhi biryani)

 coriander leaves, sliced tomatoes and sliced lemons for garnish